For best prices and early deliveries, WhatsApp us at. 918488070070

 Pitika is a vegetable delicacy with mashed potatoes, tomatoes, and brinjals.
 Xaakh Bhaji, a leafy green curry, is a crowd favourite, along with Khar, a tangy dish made with banana peels, raw papaya, and pulses.
 These can be served with Luchi, a type of fried flatbread.

 Khorisa, fermented bamboo shoots, Koldil, banana flower, and squash are also heavily used in their dishes.
 The wedding meal is incomplete without Payokh, a traditional sweet rice pudding.
+The meal also features Pitha, a traditional Assamese sweet that is often steamed or fried, typically made with Bora Saul (a type of glutinous rice).
 Many Assamese communities also brew local beverages such as Laupani, Xaaj, Paniyo, Jou, Joumai, Hor, and Apong.
 Though these are alcoholic, they are served on special occasions and religious festivities.

 Everything about Assam weddings is elegant, charming, and meaningful, including their decor.
 Traditional decorations are used in the bride and groom’s homes and the wedding venue.
 The couple’s home often has a string of mango leaves tied over every door, known as Aaam dali gatha.
 It is believed to absorb negative energy from all visitors, keeping the bride and groom safe from bad luck.
 The focal point of the wedding is the wedding mandap, which is often decorated with drapes and fresh flowers, such as marigolds, jasmine, and roses.